Hello, world

 The answer for this question is our first example of how TDD promotes software design.

-is a side effect (printing to stdout).
+is a side effect (printing to the standard output).

 .